 Colorado Fatherhood Initiative

-The Family Resource Center Association (FRCA) is proud to serve as an intermediary organization providing strategic planning, technical assistance, networking, and staff support to The Colorado Fatherhood Network (CFN).
+The Family Resource Center Association is proud to serve as an intermediary providing strategic planning, technical assistance, networking opportunities and staff support to The Colorado Fatherhood Network (CFN).

-The Colorado Fatherhood Initiative was developed out of Governor Roy Romer’s office in the mid-1990s to bring state, county, and local decision-makers together to increase fathers’ engagement in their child’s life.
+The Colorado Fatherhood Initiative was created by Governor Roy Romer’s office in the mid-1990s to bring state, county and local decision-makers together to increase fathers’ engagement in their child’s life.
 The Governor convened a statewide Summit on Responsible Fatherhood in 1996 to kick off a state-level Task Force.
-The Summit included almost 500 child and family advocates, concerned citizens, philanthropists, and national fatherhood experts.
-The Task Force, supported by the Colorado Department of Human Services (CDHS), identified steps for action that focused on promoting a father’s role in the family, building accountability measures for fathers, and providing opportunities to build mentorship and role models for responsible fathering.
+The Task Force, supported by the Colorado Department of Human Services (CDHS), identified steps for action that focused on promoting a father’s role in the family, building accountability measures for fathers and providing opportunities to build mentorship and role models for responsible fathering.

 FRCA and CFN are currently expanding network membership, facilitating peer-to-peer support and learning opportunities, exploring funding sources and implementing recommendations from FRCA’s 2020 Fatherhood Report.
-Please see below for information on fatherhood programming, networking opportunities, how to join CFN, and a Fatherhood Resource Hub for providers and network members.
+Find information on fatherhood programming, networking opportunities, how to join CFN and a Fatherhood Resource Hub for providers and network members below.

 The Colorado Fatherhood Network

-The Family Resource Center Association is proud to serve as an intermediary organization for the Colorado Fatherhood Network.
-The Network functions as a resource for fatherhood programs throughout the state with the goal of enhancing peer-to-peer support, implementing father-friendly practices, and supporting professional development.
+The Family Resource Center Association serves as an intermediary for the Colorado Fatherhood Network.
+The Network functions as a resource for fatherhood programs throughout the state with the goal of enhancing peer-to-peer support, implementing father-friendly practices and supporting professional development.

 Click + or name to expand

 The network seeks to expand membership and services by offering: